 Let’s take a look at some of the more surprising ones that we’ve seen.

 Because “bolting” (attaching bolts to secure gear) is considered controversial among many conservationists, many national parks encourage climbers to use as little gear as possible to reduce impact on the environment.
-That means free climbers are more than welcome.
-Although the Alex Honnolds of the world are few, it is still common for some experienced recreational climbers to kick it up a notch and indulge in free climbing.
+That means free solo (no equipment used) climbers are more than welcome.

 Depending on the amount of gear that you use and the types of climbs you go on, your life insurance cost could climb alongside you depending on the insurance company.